xotjrOh/babel-plugin-comment-log/README.md

   plugins: ['babel-plugin-comment-log'],
 };
 ```
+2. Ensure Babel is properly configured in your project.
+If you already have a babel.config.js or .babelrc file, make sure to include the babel-plugin-comment-log in the plugins array.

-> Note: The @babel/preset-env and @babel/preset-react presets are used here to ensure compatibility with ES6+ syntax and React JSX.
-If your project already uses these presets, no additional configuration is needed.
+> Note: The `@babel/preset-env` and `@babel/preset-react` presets are used to transpile modern JavaScript and React JSX syntax.
+If your project already uses these presets, you only need to add babel-plugin-comment-log to the plugins array.

+## How It Works
+By adding a `// @log` comment at the top of your React functional components, this plugin automatically injects a useEffect hook that logs the specified variables whenever they change.

-In your React component file, add a comment at the top:
+### In your React component
 ```javascript
 import React, { useState } from 'react';